 Let’s say you want to transition from Staff Augmentation to Managed Team.
 Your vendor will need time to fill in new roles and establish supporting workflows for project management.

-The best way to ensure a smooth transition is to be proactive in your communication.
+The best way to ensure a smooth transition between IT outsourcing service models is to be proactive in your communication.

 If you keep your IT outsourcing partner informed about plans upfront, they will: